maphew/zadam-trilium-wiki/Server-installation.md

 ## Configuration

 For server installations, you might want to configure e.g. port or [[TLS|TLS configuration]].
 This is done in the Trilium config file, by default it's in `config.ini` in the [[data directory]].
+You can start creating your configuration by copying the provided `config-sample.ini` with default values to `config.ini`.

 ### Config location